Medically reviewed by Drugs.com. Last updated on Nov 23, 2020.

 5.2 Risk of Serious Adverse Reaction in Infants due to Benzyl Alcohol Preservative

-When prescribing AquaMEPHYTON in infants, consider the combined daily metabolic load of benzyl alcohol from all sources including AquaMEPHYTON (contains 9 mg of benzyl alcohol per mL) and other drugs containing benzyl alcohol.
+When prescribing Phytonadione in infants, consider the combined daily metabolic load of benzyl alcohol from all sources including Phytonadione (contains 9 mg of benzyl alcohol per mL) and other drugs containing benzyl alcohol.
 The minimum amount of benzyl alcohol at which serious adverse reactions may occur is not known [see USE IN SPECIFIC POPULATIONS (8.1, 8.2 and 8.4)].

 5.3 Cutaneous Reactions

-Parenteral administration of vitamin K replacements (including AquaMEPHYTON) may cause cutaneous reactions.
+Parenteral administration of vitamin K replacements (including Phytonadione) may cause cutaneous reactions.
 Reactions have included eczematous reactions, scleroderma-like patches, urticaria, and delayed-type hypersensitivity reactions.
 Time of onset ranged from 1 day to a year after parenteral administration.
-Discontinue AquaMEPHYTON for skin reactions and institute medical management.
+Discontinue Phytonadione for skin reactions and institute medical management.

 The following serious adverse reactions are described elsewhere in the labeling: